-NURS 6102 Transition to Nurse-Midwifery Practice (1:1:0,0) (Prerequisite NURS 6520) In this course, the student prepares for practice as a master's prepared nurse-midwife.
+NURS 6102 Transition to Nurse-Midwifery Practice (1:1:0,0) Prerequisite: NURS 6520.
+This course prepares the student for practice as a master's prepared certified nurse-midwife.
 All ACNM standard-setting documents are reviewed, as well as the legal basis of practice, current legislation, policies, and processes for entry into practice.
 The student is guided in the development of a professional resume' and writes an "Entry Into Practice" paper in preparation for seeking or formalizing one's first nurse-midwifery position.

-NURS 6110 DNP I: Project Identification (1:.5:.5,O) Corequisite: NURS 6350.
-DNP Project Identification is the first course in a four course series that prepares students to conduct a final project in a focused area of practice inquiry.
-This course builds on the foundation laid in prerequisite coursework for students to identify their phenomenon of interest including key theories and concepts associated with their inquiry and development of a comprehensive systematic literature review strategy.
+NURS 6110 DNP I: Project Identification (1:.5:.5,0) DNP I Project Identification is the first course in a four course series that prepares students to conduct a final project in a focused area of practice inquiry.
+This course builds on the foundation laid in prerequisite coursework for students to identify their phenomenon of interest including key theories and concepts associated with their inquiry and development of a comprehensive literature review strategy.
+During this course, students will complete a minimum of 37.5 DNP core clinical hours.
+These hours should be focused on making a formal identification of the DNP Project.

-NURS 6111 DNP II: Project Planning and Development (1:.5:.5,0) Prerequisite: DNP I: Project Identification.
+NURS 6111 DNP II: Project Development (1:.5:.5,0) Prerequisite: DNP I: Project Identification.
 DNP Project Development is the second course in a four course series that prepares the student to conduct a scholarly DNP project in an area of practice inquiry for improving health outcomes.
 During this course students develop the written proposal for the full implementation of the project including project design and methods, any system change, outcomes measurement and dissemination of findings.
 The student will work collaboratively with an approved faculty, site or organization.
+(37.5 Hours of non-patient care management clinical hours required).

-NURS 6200 DNP Role Transition I (2:2:0,0) (Prerequisite: Doctorate of Nursing Practice student) The course is designed to provide students with the opportunity to engage in extensive self-assessment of leadership strengths and emotional intelligence and develop action plans for personal growth through self-directed learning.
-Self-knowing and reflective leadership are essential attributes of transformation leaders in complex health care systems.
+NURS 6200 DNP Role Transition I (2:2:0,0) Prerequisites: DNP student status.
+The course is designed to provide students with the philosophy, background, and issues related to developing the DNP degree and range of roles.
+Students will have the opportunity to engage in a self-assessment of leadership strengths and emotional intelligence.
+Students will also develop a conceptual framework for the DNP role and action plans for self-knowing and reflective leadership, essential attributes of transformational leaders in complex health care systems.